 Missions and contracts

 You’ll earn a decent amount of Coins simply from playing through the campaign.
 You can replay missions to earn more Coins, though you won’t earn the full amount again in our experience.
 Optional contract missions, which can be grabbed from any of the three contract boards in Fort Tarsis, also reward you with a couple thousand Coins.
 Contracts, as side content, take less time than the story missions.

 You’ll never retire in Anthem, so there’s no use in saving your money endlessly.
 You can spend your coins in multiple places.
 As mentioned earlier, the Regulator store sells crafting materials.
 It’s right in front of the launch bay in Fort Tarsis.
 You can also check out the featured items at the Regulator store.
 These items rotate out every couple of days and range from vital crafting materials to full suits.

 Alternatively, you can look at the featured items in the store by going into your map menu and toggling to “Featured.”
 You’ll see the same items from the Regulator store here.
 You’ll also see the same items in the Featured store in the market in Fort Tarsis.
 There’s a lot of repetition throughout Anthem‘s various storefronts, so it will be interesting to see how Fort Tarsis’ economy evolves over time.
 We imagine there will be more variation as time goes on.

 Next time you visit the Forge to swap your gear, check the “Buy” tab when modifying your appearance.
 Here you can buy new helmets, vinyls (themed Javelin skins), and animations such as your landing and victory poses.
 Updating your look can get quite pricey, though, so make sure you keep an eye on how many coins you’re throwing at each purchase.

-- Fortnite season 7, week 14 challenges and how to complete them
+- Fortnite chapter 3 guide: Season 1, week 14 quests and how to complete them